mmmavis/google-sheet-to-guidebook/README.md

 1. Google Service Account
 2. A Google Spreadsheet that contains accepted proposals info.
-    - Make sure there's NO EMPTY ROW IN BETWEEN any filled rows as the [google-spreadsheet module](https://www.npmjs.com/package/google-spreadsheet) we are using to access Google Spreadsheet will not be able to access any rows after an empty row)
+    - Make sure there are **NO EMPTY ROW IN BETWEEN any filled rows** as the [google-spreadsheet module](https://www.npmjs.com/package/google-spreadsheet) we are using to access Google Spreadsheet will not be able to access any rows after an empty row)
     - Give your Google Service Account "Edit" access to this Google Spreadsheet.

 ### Guidebook